eclipse-vertx/vert.x/new/core_manual_js.md

 Client responses are received as an argument to the response handler that is passed into one of the request methods on the HTTP client.

-The response object implements `ReadStream`.
+The response object implements `ReadStream`, so it can be pumped to a `WriteStream` like any other `ReadStream`.

 To query the status code of the response use the `statusCode` property.
 The `statusMessage` property contains the status message.
 For example:

  var client = new vertx.HttpClient();

-    client.getNow('http://localhost:8080/some-uri', function(resp) {
+    client.getNow('http://localhost:8080/some-path', function(resp) {
       log.info('server returned status code: ' + resp.statusCode);
       log.info('server returned status message: ' + resp.statusMessage);
     });

 #### Reading Data from the Response Body

-The API for reading a client http response body is very similar to the API for read a server http request body.
+The API for reading a http client response body is very similar to the API for reading a http server request body.

 Sometimes an HTTP response contains a request body that we want to read.
-The response body is not passed fully read with the HTTP response since it may be very large and we don't want to have problems with available memory.
+Like an HTTP request, the client response handler is called when all the response headers have arrived, not when the entire response body has arrived.

-Instead you set a `dataHandler` on the response object which gets called as parts of the HTTP response arrive.
+To receive the response body, you set a `dataHandler` on the response object which gets called as parts of the HTTP response arrive.
 Here's an example:

     var client = new vertx.HttpClient();

-    client.getNow('http://localhost:8080/some-uri', function(resp) {
+    client.getNow('http://localhost:8080/some-path', function(resp) {
       resp.dataHandler(function(buffer) {
         log.info('I received ' + buffer.length() + ' bytes');
       });